wp-plugins/woocommerce-ajax-filters/readme.txt

 ---

 == Changelog ==

+= 1.0.4.1 =
+* Enhancement - Adding AJAX for pagination.
+* Enhancement - Adding PushState for pagination.
+* Enhancement/Fix - Pagination wasn't updating when filters used.
+* Enhancement/Fix - Text with amount of results (Eg "Showing all 2 results") wasn't updating after filters applied
+* Enhancement/Fix - When choosing Slider in admin Operator became hidden
+* Fix - All sliders except price wasn't working with SEO url
+* Fix - When changing attribute to/from price in admin all filters jumping
+* Fix - After filter applied all products was showed.
+Even those with Draft status.

 = 1.0.4 =
 * Enhancement - SEO friendly urls with possibility for users to share/bookmark their search.
 Will be shortened in future